llhyuan/markdown-previewer/src/assets/example.md

-# Welcome to my React Markdown Previewer!
+# Welcome to Mark-it-Down Markdown Previewer!

-## This is a sub-heading...
+## Paste in your own markedown to start...
-### And here's some other cool stuff:
+### Or Edit this template.

 Heres some code, `<div></div>`, between 2 backticks.